 Unity is a free game development software that allows for easy creation of game like applications, which will be similar to what I will be making with my simulation.
-It also, due to its popularity, has lots of support online through its own documentation and community support, in terms of posts on forums, and online video tutorials.
+It also, due to its popularity, has lots of support online through its own documentation and community support, in terms of posts on forums and online video tutorials.
 Since I do not have extensive familiarity with the language used (C#) this will be very helpful to me.
 I also want to expand my knowledge base of programming languages so using C# is a bonus for me to learn a new programming language.